general

 This allows to energize the AC and DC GND/FLT buses directly without supplying the entire aircraft network.

-Check here the systems that are supplied by the AC and DC GND/FLT buses.
+here the systems that are supplied by the AC and DC GND/FLT buses.

 AC and DC GND/FLT buses